 - Provide oversight assistance in connection with legal and ethical compliance programs as established by management and the Board as requested by the Board.

-- Establish procedures for the receipt, retention and treatment of complaints received by Synopsys regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of Synopsys of concerns regarding questionable accounting or auditing matters (as set forth in Section 10A(m)(4) of the Act).
+- Establish procedures for the receipt, retention and treatment of complaints received by Synopsys regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of Synopsys of concerns regarding questionable accounting or auditing matters (as set forth in Section 10A(m)(4) of the Act and SEC Rules).

-- Review and approve related party transactions as required by the Nasdaq Rules or as otherwise required to be disclosed in Synopsys’ financial statements or periodic filings with the Securities and Exchange Commission other than (A) grants of stock options made by the Board or any committee thereof or pursuant to an automatic grant plan, or (B) payment of compensation authorized by the Board or any committee thereof.
-Related party transactions shall include transactions with “related persons” required to be disclosed pursuant to Item 404 of Regulation S-K promulgated by the SEC.
-It is management’s responsibility to bring such related party transactions to the attention of the members of the Audit Committee.
+- Review and approve related party transactions as required by the Nasdaq Rules or as otherwise required to be disclosed in Synopsys’ financial statements or periodic filings with the SEC, and in accordance with Synopsys’ Related-Person Transactions Policy.
+It is management’s responsibility to bring such related party transactions to the attention of the members of the Committee.